bterwijn/memory_graph/README.md

 ![copy_mix.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/copy_mix.png)

 # Call Stack #
 The `mg.stack()` function retrieves the entire call stack, including the local variables for each function on the stack.
 This enables us to understand function calls, variable scope, and the **complete program state** through call stack visualization.
-By examining the graph, we can determine whether any local variables from different functions share data.
+By examining the graph, we can see whether local variables from different function calls share data.
 For instance, consider the function `add_one()` which adds the value `1` to each of its parameters `a`, `b`, and `c`.

 ```python
 import memory_graph as mg